Work With The TaggedJS Code

 ๐Ÿงพ Output Subscriptions

-Use subscribe(observable, map?) to display the latest value.
 If you pass a callback, TaggedJS uses it to map emissions to output.
+This is useful for formatting or wrapping values.

 import { tag, ValueSubject, subscribe, span, button } from "taggedjs"